A resale property is a shared ownership property that was previously purchased and is now available for sale by the current owner.

 - Make sure you have everything necessary to help you buy your home quickly

-- Check the lease and speak to your mortgage lender and the seller’s and Housing Solutions solicitors
+- Check the lease and speak to your mortgage lender as well as the seller’s and Housing Solutions solicitors

-- Carry out what are known as ‘searches’, checking the ownership and making sure there are no planning developments (such as new roads) that will affect your home
+- Carry out what are known as ‘searches’.
+These involve checking the ownership and making sure there are no planning developments (such as new roads) that will affect your home

 - Check that all the paperwork and your mortgage are in place in time for you to move into your home

-- Deal with registering you on the title after completion
+- Deal with registering you on the title deeds after completion

 Once you have received your mortgage offer you should contact your solicitor to arrange an appointment to sign your contract and arrange for a copy of the mortgage offer to be sent to our Sales Team and our solicitors.
 Once this has been done, your solicitor will prepare to exchange contracts with the seller’s solicitors.
 Exchange of contracts sets the day for completion.
 You are then legally bound to buy the property and the seller is legally bound to sell.